ptahproject/ptah/docs/unique.rst

 ptah_cms_nodes.parent_uri and the ptah_cms_content.path columns.
 The path attribute is how we efficiently do fast look ups.
 Walking parent/children relationships in a RDBMS is inefficient, say, compared to graph databases such as ZODB or Neo4J.
-RDBMS arent graphs.
+RDBMS aren't graphs.
 The REST API is another example of this mantra.

 REST as First Class Citizen